MerginMaps/docs/src/howto/install-mergin-maps-plugin-for-qgis/index.md

 ## Configuring the plugin

-With the plguin installed, we'll now configure it with your <MainPlatformName /> credentials.
+With the plugin installed, we'll now configure it with your <MainPlatformName /> credentials.

 1. Click the ***Configure Mergin Plugin*** icon on the ***Mergin Toolbar***: